On Geometric Structure of Point Particles: Observability of the Rotational Field

-\subsubsection{Coordinate mechanics of the charged fermion}
+\subsubsection{Coordinate Mechanics of the Charged Fermion}

-The internal mechanics that determines the value of $\vD\theta$ must describe the observed kinematics of the electron.
-Full information of the kinematic state is contained in the total angular momentum as the coupling of the orbital angular momentum $\bf L$ and $\bf S$: \numparts
+The internal mechanics determining the value of $\vD\theta$ is to respond to the full information of the observed kinematic state, which is contained in the total angular momentum as the coupling of the orbital angular momentum $\bf L$ and $\bf S$ (e.g., \cite{bohm1951}):

-as shown in~\fref{fig:5}(a).
-We pay attention to the formalism such that for $\beta\to 0$, equation~\eref{eq:5.4a} reduces to